- PHP Basics

 <?php echo filesize("codescracker.txt"); ?>

-The output produced by above PHP example on filesize() function is:
+The output produced by the above PHP example on the filesize() function is:

-And here is the snapshot of the file codescracker.txt, used in above example:
+And here is the snapshot of the file codescracker.txt, used in the above example:

 PHP filesize() Syntax

-The syntax of filesize() function in PHP, is:
+The syntax of the filesize() function in PHP is:

 filesize(fileName)

-PHP Get File Size in KB using filesize()
+PHP gets the file size in KB using filesize()

 <?php $myfile = "codescracker.txt"; $x = filesize($myfile); $x = $x/1024; echo "<p>Size of File, $myfile is $x KB</p>"; ?>

-If you want to remove all the digits after the decimal, then put (int) before the size, in similar way as done in following program:
+If you want to remove all the digits after the decimal, then put (int) before the size, in a similar way as done in the following program:

 <?php $myfile = "favicon.ico"; $x = filesize($myfile); $x = (int)($x/1024); echo "<p>Size = $x KB</p>"; ?>

-PHP Get File Size in MB using filesize()
+PHP gets the file size in MB using filesize()

 <?php $myfile = "C:/xampp/xampp-control.exe"; $x = filesize($myfile); $x = (int)($x/1024/1024); echo "<p>Size = $x MB</p>"; ?>

-The output produced by this PHP example, that prints the size of xampp-control.exe file available in C:/xampp/ directory, is shown in the snapshot given below:
+The output produced by this PHP example, which prints the size of the xampp-control.exe file available in the C:/xampp/ directory, is shown in the snapshot given below:

-And here is the snapshot of the file along with directory used in above example:
+And here is the snapshot of the file along with the directory used in the above example:

-PHP Get File Size in GB using filesize()
+PHP gets the file size in GB using filesize()

 <?php $myfile = "F:/sw/os/windows64.iso"; $x = filesize($myfile); $x = (int)($x/1024/1024/1024); echo "<p>Size = $x GB</p>"; ?>